yfhewei/yfhewei.github.io/lstm_example1.md

 ### about the problem
+* The purpose is to categorize the type of restaurant.
+* My method is done this by classifying the type of dishes offered by the restaurant.
-* how to classify the dish by it's name.
+* Train a model to identify the type of dishes.

-### code example
+* Through a LSTM DL molde.
+* 对短文本进行多分类建模。

 ***
+### key code examples
-* install the necessary package
+#### first, install the necessary package

 ```python
 %pip install h5py==2.10.0